A Step-by-Step Guide

 - Obstruct: Denying access can escalate the situation, leading the investigator to return with an administrative search warrant.

-After the Inspection: The Path to Resolution
+Phase 3: The Path to Resolution

 Most Common Violations